Accelerated Reader News

 As a class, we have read 3,464,261 words.
 Let's aim for 4 million and catch up to White Class!

-If you think you should have had a certificate, please email me and I will try to find it and send it to you.
+If you earn a new certificate, I will check each week and e-mail it to you.

 You can now use your ttrockstars username and password to access Numbots from this website.